PyO3/pyo3/guide/src/performance.md

 ## Disable the global reference pool

-PyO3 uses global mutable state to keep track of deferred reference count updates implied by `impl<T> Drop for Py<T>` being called without the GIL being held.
-The necessary synchronization to obtain and apply these reference count updates when PyO3-based code next acquires the GIL is somewhat expensive and can become a significant part of the cost of crossing the Python-Rust boundary.
+PyO3 uses global mutable state to keep track of deferred reference count updates implied by `impl<T> Drop for Py<T>` being called without being attached to the interpreter.
+The necessary synchronization to obtain and apply these reference count updates when PyO3-based code next attaches to the interpreter is somewhat expensive and can become a significant part of the cost of crossing the Python-Rust boundary.

 This functionality can be avoided by setting the `pyo3_disable_reference_pool` conditional compilation flag.
 This removes the global reference pool and the associated costs completely.
 However, it does _not_ remove the `Drop` implementation for `Py<T>` which is necessary to interoperate with existing Rust code written without PyO3-based code in mind.
-To stay compatible with the wider Rust ecosystem in these cases, we keep the implementation but abort when `Drop` is called without the GIL being held.
-If `pyo3_leak_on_drop_without_reference_pool` is additionally enabled, objects dropped without the GIL being held will be leaked instead which is always sound but might have determinal effects like resource exhaustion in the long term.
+To stay compatible with the wider Rust ecosystem in these cases, we keep the implementation but abort when `Drop` is called without being attached to the interpreter.
+If `pyo3_leak_on_drop_without_reference_pool` is additionally enabled, objects dropped without being attached to Python will be leaked instead which is always sound but might have determinal effects like resource exhaustion in the long term.

-This limitation is important to keep in mind when this setting is used, especially when embedding Python code into a Rust application as it is quite easy to accidentally drop a `Py<T>` (or types containing it like `PyErr`, `PyBackedStr` or `PyBackedBytes`) returned from `Python::attach` without making sure to re-acquire the GIL beforehand.
+This limitation is important to keep in mind when this setting is used, especially when embedding Python code into a Rust application as it is quite easy to accidentally drop a `Py<T>` (or types containing it like `PyErr`, `PyBackedStr` or `PyBackedBytes`) returned from `Python::attach` without making sure to re-attach beforehand.
 For example, the following code

 ```rust,ignore
 # use pyo3::prelude::*;